-Our breast augmentation patients have a choice of silicone or saline breast implants.
+Our breast augmentation patients in Toronto have a choice of silicone or saline breast implants.
 Canada also now offers the IDEAL implant, a saline-filled implant made to feel almost like a silicone implant with silicone baffles inside.
-While Dr. DuPéré can provide beautiful results with either type, his patients typically prefer silicone implants.
+While Dr. DuPéré can provide beautiful results with all types, his patients typically prefer silicone implants.
 Each type has its own benefits and drawbacks.

 All of the silicone implants Dr. DuPéré offers are filled with cohesive silicone gel, which means that the filling stays together like a solid.
 Silicone implants range in firmness from soft to those that are firmer and made with form-stable, highly cohesive silicone gel.

-- Benefits: Results look, move, and feel more like natural breasts than saline, volume can be mildly adjusted while implants are placed
+- Benefits: Results look, move, and feel more like natural breasts than saline

-- Drawbacks: Slightly more costly than saline, man-made medical-grade fill material, usually require a slightly larger incision than saline.
+- Drawbacks: Slightly costlier than saline, man-made medical-grade fill materials usually require a slightly larger incision than saline.
 Silicone implant volume cannot be adjusted during surgery, but breast volumes can be adjusted by excising a small amount of breast tissue.

 - Benefits: Natural fill material, slightly less costly than silicone, volume can be mildly adjusted while implants are placed

 - Drawbacks: Rippling and wrinkling possible, less natural feel than silicone, prone to a slight deflation every year by evaporation